raspberrypilearning/comic-character/en/step_6.md

 **Click Run**
 + Leave the Superhero Name field blank
 + Click the Create button
-+ The alert message will show.
++ The alert message will show

 --- /task ---